 If you still want to do it manually but with the required resource ratio, you can also use the "Manually adjusted resource exchange" button shown above the automatic button.

 When training troops, the NPC merchant button will show you a preview of how much more troops you'll be able to train if you use the NPC merchant.
 Unlike with buildings, an automatic exchange won't happen, but the merchant is still highly effective as the merchant will use the appropriate resource ratio.
-You can simply adopt it to have the best result.
+You can simply adapt it to have the best result.

 What are the locks for with the NPC merchant?

 You can use the locks to keep the value of one or two resources fixed.
-This way, you can use the remaining sliders and the exchange will only take into account the resources that aren't locked.
+This way, you can use the remaining sliders, and the exchange will only take into account the resources that aren't locked.

 Managing trade routes